Shreya-kudale-19/EmailAI/README.md

 python-dotenv (for environment variable handling)

 Prerequisites
-Before running ColdReachAI, ensure you have:
+Before running EmailAI, ensure you have:

 ->A Google Gemini API key for AI email generation.